Who is who on the Internet and who did what when

 With IPv4 in 1980, the National Science Foundation created a core network for institutions without access to the ARPANET.
 Three Computer Science depts — Wisconsin-Madison, Delaware, Purdue initially joined.
 Vinton Cerf came up with a plan for an inter-network connection between this CSNET and the ARPANET.

 Meanwhile, at the hardware cabling level, Ethernet was rapidly becoming the standard for small and large computer networks over twisted pair copper wire.
 It identified the unique hardware address of the network interface card inside each computer, then regulated traffic through a variety of switches.
 This standard was patented in 1977 by Robert Metcalfe at the Xerox Corporation, operating with an initial data rate of 3 Mbps.
 Success attracted early attention and led in 1980 to the joint development of the 10-Mbps Ethernet Version 1.0 specification by the three-company consortium: Digital Equipment Corporation, Intel Corporation, and Xerox Corporation.
 Today, the IEEE administers these unique Ethernet addresses, sometimes referred to as a media access control (MAC) address.
 It is 48 bits long and is displayed as 12 hexadecimal digits (six groups of two digits) separated by colons, and thus allows for 280 trillion unique addresses.
 An example of an Ethernet address is 44:45:53:54:42:00 — note — IEEE designates the first three octets as vendor-specific.
 To learn the Ethernet address of your own computer in Windows, at a Command Line prompt type ipconfig /all and look for the physical address.
 To learn the Ethernet address of your ISP's computer, type ARP -a, then look for the physical address that applies to the default gateway.
-In Australia, this will be the modem you received from Telstra, Optus, TPG, Dodo, etc and your computer issues it with the IP address 192.168.0.1.
+In Australia, this will be the router you received from Telstra, Optus, TPG, Dodo, etc and your computer issues it with the IP address 192.168.0.1

 Go top